 State & Local Government Employment

-State and local government employees face a broad scope of federal and state employment laws.
+State and local government employment is governed by a broad scope of federal and state employment laws.

-State and local and federal government employees have the right to free from discrimination on the following bases: race, color, national origin, sex, pregnancy, sexual orientation, religion, and disability.
+State and local government employees have the right to be free from discrimination based on race, color, national origin, sex, pregnancy, sexual orientation, transgender status, religion, and disability.

-Murray Law welcomes the opportunity to counsel and represent individuals and employers facing employment law issues in state and local government employment.
-Please contact Murray Law at 720-600-6642.
+Murray Law welcomes the opportunity to counsel and represent individuals facing employment law issues in state and local government employment.
+Please contact Steven Murray Law at 720-600-6642.